 - Accelerating the Path to Regenerative Medicine: Dr. Pearce discussed the field of regenerative medicine and Sanford leading the way in the process.

 - A Personalized Approach to Rare Diseases: Jill Weimer, senior director of therapeutic development, led a panel focused on rare diseases alongside Katherine High, MD, recipient of the 2018 Inaugural Sanford Lorraine Cross Award.

-- A Prize for Persistence in Medical Innovation: Aberson joined the inaugural winner Katherine High, MD, and this year’s winner, Carl June, MD, to feature the biennial Sanford Lorraine Cross Award and its unique selection process.
+- A Prize for Persistence in Medical Innovation: Inaugural winner Katherine High, MD, and this year’s winner, Carl June, MD, feature the biennial Sanford Lorraine Cross Award and its unique selection process.
 Renowned oncologist Carl June, MD, was recently honored for his life-changing breakthroughs and innovations in the fight against leukemia.
 He was the second recipient of the $1 million prize.

 One session had Sanford International Board chairman Manny Ohonme talking about how he inspires hope in children through his organization Samaritan’s Feet.

 Other featured speakers included Dr. Anthony Fauci, the CEOs of Moderna and Pfizer and Dr. Scott Gottlieb, commissioner of the Food and Drug Association.